 - Write Jot Notes: If you’ve got a pretty solid idea of what you want your design to look like or specific elements you want to incorporate, write them down as a list that you can reference easily.
 Again, the purpose of this exercise is to get all your ideas out where you can see them so it can be easily explained to a designer or referenced as you’re creating your own designs.

 - Create a Moodboard: If you can’t describe what you want your designs to be but you know what they want to look like, create a moodboard of images that represent your designs.
-These images can show exact elements of your design like certain shapes or colours, or they can be more abstract and give off a certain mood, vibe or color pallet.
+These images can show exact elements of your design like certain shapes or colors, or they can be more abstract and give off a certain mood, vibe or color pallet.
 Whatever it is you want your designs to look like, get it in image form and onto a moodboard.

-- Draw It Out: This is the best option if you’re creating the designs yourself, so in whatever medium you plan to create your design, start working on some preliminary mock ups.
+- Draw It Out: This is the best option if you’re creating the designs yourself, so in whatever medium you plan to create your design, start working on some preliminary mockups.
 This will give you an idea of what works and what doesn’t work so you can be more prepared for the next step.

 Step 2: Creation

 After you complete the first stage you’ll be prepared to start creating your designs.
 Whether this means you’re actually physically creating it yourself, looking for templates online or having a designer create it for you, the first step has helped you know what you’re aiming for.